Onyx3910/SandKingEngine/README.md

 # SandKingEngine
-A game engine for making falling sand applications using SharpDX.
+A game engine for making falling sand applications using SFML.NET